run-ai/docs/docs/admin/runai-setup/config/large-clusters.md

 ### Thanos Querier

-[Thanos](https://thanos.io/){target=_blank} is the 3rd party used by Run:ai to store metrics Under a significant user load, we would also need to increase resources for the Thanos query function:
+[Thanos](https://thanos.io/){target=_blank} is the 3rd party used by Run:ai to store metrics Under a significant user load, we would also need to increase resources for the Thanos query function.
+Use the following Run:ai control-plane helm flags:

 ```
-kubectl edit deploy -n runai-backend runai-backend-thanos-query
+--set thanos.query.resources.limits.memory=2G
+--set thanos.query.resources.requests.memory=2G
+--set thanos.query.resources.limits.cpu=2
+--set thanos.query.resources.requests.cpu=2
 ```
-Change the limit and request to 2 CPUs and 2 GB of memory.

 ## Scaling the Run:ai Cluster